Business Administration: Finance at Fredonia

 97% of Fredonia School of Business graduates are employed or pursuing advanced degrees within one year.

-Fredonia's connections to AACSB-accredited graduate schools across New York offer you a clear path to a Master’s degree in five years.
+Fredonia's connections to several AACSB-accredited graduate schools across New York offer you a clear path to a Master’s degree in one additional year.

 Why Finance at Fredonia?